 Family responsibilities are second only to God.
 You cannot neglect your family to make money or even because you are a busy pastor.
 Godly men and women should recognize that their families are one major part of their ministry.
 They represent the best chance to raise up disciples and make a difference in the world for Christ.
 Parents cannot guarantee the salvation of their children, but they can train them up well and from a young age teach them the truths of the gospel so that they have every opportunity to come to faith.
-Do not outsource the raising of your kids to anyone including grandparents, ayis, or the government.
-Ephesians 6:4, Deuteronomy 6:7.
+Do not outsource the raising of your kids to anyone including grandparents, caretakers, or the government.
+(Ephesians 6:4, Deuteronomy 6:7.)

 Note the influences of Samuel’s life with Eli’s sons and even with Eli himself.
-During their era, Israel fell deeper into idolatry.
+During Eli’s era, Israel fell deeper into idolatry.
 They were repeatedly beaten by the Philistines.
 Even the Ark was stolen.
-Largely through Samuel’s influence, there was a semi-revival during his day.
+Through Samuel’s influence, there was a semi-revival during his day.
 The nation was changed as well as countless individuals.
-Notice also that for much of his life Samuel was not THE leader.
-First it was Eli and towards the end of his life it was Saul and David.
-God accomplished much of his work for Israel through those two kings, especially David.
-But to some extent it wouldn’t have been possible without Samuel.
 Samuel was not always in the front and center.
-He served God when and where God put him and was instrumental in bringing God’s message to the people.
+Saul and later David were the visible leaders of the country.
+But Samuel served God when and where God put him and was instrumental in bringing God’s message to the people.